mccalluc/mccalluc.github.io/_posts/2015-04-27-aapb-review.md

 - Organization config was originally in an Excel XML document, just because that's what it was being maintained in.
-That was workable, but this is much more readable
+That was workable, but yaml is much more readable.
 - Organization text had essentially been stored in a homebrewed
-  markdown-light: Much better to use the real thing.
+  markdown-lite: Much better to use the real thing.
 - Sub-sampling during ingest was dropped once we had ingested everything... but if you were to start with a new, messy data source, you'd want it back.